 Mortgage, Rent and Discretionary Income

-Unfortunately, you do no need to submit your monthly mortgage or rent payments for your discretionary income calculation.
+Unfortunately, monthly bills don’t get factored into the “discretionary income calculation.
+This means that you do no need to submit your monthly mortgage or rent payments for your discretionary income calculation.
 The logic behind your question makes sense… more money spent on housing means less truly “discretionary” income.
 Sadly, this is not how the calculation is done.
 Whether you live in a very expensive area, such as San Fransisco or New York, your payment is calculated exactly the same as someone living in an area with a very low cost of living.

-In short, you look at a table that has a number on it.
-Every additional dollar is considered to be discretionary.
+The process is simple, you look at a table that has a number on it.
+Every dollar earned beyond 150% of the federal poverty level considered to be discretionary.

 For further reading, be sure to check out our guide to calculating your discretionary income.